Managing Application Properties

 - To add a field that can be viewed and edited from the applications, select Standard Property.
 For example, this can be an internal application ID, a re-applicant indicator, or the date the applicant was last exported.

 - To add a field that is calculated based on other fields, select Calculated Property.
 For example, this can be a field that calculates applicant scores, averages reviewer ratings, or combines test scores.
 To work with a Calculated Property, you'll need to enter a JavaScript expression to indicate how the calculation should be done.
-Calculated Properties are not directly editable.
+Calculated Properties are evlauationed automatically whenever the application changes and are not directly editable.
+Review Understanding Calculated Properties for more information.

 - To add a field that is only populated through an API, select System Property.
 This is a field that automatically updates based on the information it receives through your data integration processes, and cannot be directly edited.